 What are Employee Expectations

-Why is it necessary to manage employee expectations?
+Why is it Necessary to Manage Employee Expectations?

 Strong employee expectations management will reduce turnover and improve retention rates.
 According to one study, 48 percent of employees left a job because it did not meet their expectations.

-The likelihood of job dissatisfaction decreases with increased transparency about the nature of a job, the demands and pressures, and opportunities for advancement.
-Employee morale rises when employees have a clear understanding of what to expect from their company.
-Higher morale leads to greater team unity, purpose, and productivity.
+The likelihood of job dissatisfaction decreases with increased transparency about the nature of job satisfaction, the demands and pressures, and opportunities for advancement.
+Employee morale rises when employees clearly understand what to expect from their company.
+Higher confidence leads to greater team unity, purpose, and productivity.

 Today’s Business Employee Expectations